Florist Web Design

 Discovery & Planning

-We start by understanding how your floristry business works, from everyday bouquet orders and local delivery to weddings, subscriptions, sympathy flowers and seasonal peaks.
-This helps us plan the right structure, buying journey, product categories, delivery rules and technical requirements before design begins with clear commercial direction.
+The project starts by understanding how your floristry business works, from everyday bouquet orders and local delivery to weddings, subscriptions, sympathy flowers and seasonal peaks.
+This helps us plan the right structure, buying journey, product categories, delivery rules and technical requirements before design begins.

 Step 02